hjisaac/run-crucible/docs/README.md

 From paper or idea to runnable experiment with minimal friction — a composable Python job runner with dynamic job discovery, Hydra config overrides, and a Typer CLI.

-I designed RunCrucible to speed up how I explore ML: testing research ideas, trying methods from a paper, or learning a technique — a robust, low-effort path from sketch to runnable job.
+I designed RunCrucible to speed up how I explore AI/ML: testing research ideas, trying methods from a paper, or learning a technique — a robust, low-effort path from sketch to runnable job.

 ## Vocabulary